-First, we love our clients and feel that being open and honest right from the start can help to make ours a strong, collaborative relationship, and eliminate confusion.
+We love our clients and feel that being open and honest right from the start can help us create a strong, collaborative relationship and eliminate confusion.
 So, as you begin your design journey (yes, it really is a journey), we’ve put together some answers to commonly asked questions you may find helpful.

 Sometimes it’s hard to understand the value of a designer when there seems to be so much on the internet that tells homeowners how to do their own design work.
 Indeed, you can do it yourself, but a designer will: